 The Overall_status_description field indicates the reason for any rejection

-The Replacement_Certificate_Serial_Number_Root field contains the Root OCA Certificate serial number for the Root OCA Certificate to be used to populate the Device Root anchor slot.
+The Replacement_Certificate_Serial_Number_Root field contains the Root OCA Certificate serial number for the Root OCA Certificate to be used to populate the Device Root Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_Recovery field contains the Certificate serial number for the Certificate to be used to populate the Device Recovery anchor slot.
+The Replacement_Certificate_Serial_Number_Recovery field contains the Certificate serial number for the Certificate to be used to populate the Device Recovery Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_Supplier_DS field contains the Certificate serial number for the Certificate to be used to populate the Supplier Digital Signing Device anchor slot.
+The Replacement_Certificate_Serial_Number_Supplier_DS field contains the Certificate serial number for the Certificate to be used to populate the Supplier Digital Signing Device Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_Supplier_KAK field contains the Certificate serial number for the Certificate to be used to populate the Supplier Key Agreement Key Device anchor slot.
+The Replacement_Certificate_Serial_Number_Supplier_KAK field contains the Certificate serial number for the Certificate to be used to populate the Supplier Key Agreement Key Device Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_Supplier_KAKPP field contains the Certificate serial number for the Certificate to be used to populate the Supplier prepayment Key Agreement Key Device anchor slot.
+The Replacement_Certificate_Serial_Number_Supplier_KAKPP field contains the Certificate serial number for the Certificate to be used to populate the Supplier prepayment Key Agreement Key Device Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_NetworkOperator_DS field contains the Certificate serial number for the Certificate to be used to populate the Network Operator Digital Signing Device anchor slot.
+The Replacement_Certificate_Serial_Number_NetworkOperator_DS field contains the Certificate serial number for the Certificate to be used to populate the Network Operator Digital Signing Device Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_NetworkOperator_KAK field contains the Certificate serial number for the Certificate to be used to populate the Network Operator Key Agreement Key Device anchor slot.
+The Replacement_Certificate_Serial_Number_NetworkOperator_KAK field contains the Certificate serial number for the Certificate to be used to populate the Network Operator Key Agreement Key Device Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_COS_DS field contains the Certificate serial number for the Certificate to be used to populate the Device TCoS anchor slot.
+The Replacement_Certificate_Serial_Number_COS_DS field contains the Certificate serial number for the Certificate to be used to populate the Device TCoS Trust Anchor Cell.

-The Replacement_Certificate_Serial_Number_WAN_DS field contains the Certificate serial number for the Certificate to be used to populate the Device WAN Provider anchor slot.
+The Replacement_Certificate_Serial_Number_WAN_DS field contains the Certificate serial number for the Certificate to be used to populate the Device WAN Provider Trust Anchor Cell.

-The Replacement_Status_Root field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Root anchor slot on a Device.
+The Replacement_Status_Root field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Root Trust Anchor Cell on a Device.

-The Replacement_Status_Recovery field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Recovery anchor slot on a Device.
+The Replacement_Status_Recovery field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Recovery Trust Anchor Cell on a Device.

-The Replacement_Status_Supplier_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Supplier Digital Signing anchor slot on a Device.
+The Replacement_Status_Supplier_DS field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Supplier Digital Signing Trust Anchor Cell on a Device.

-The Replacement_Status_Supplier_KAK field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Supplier Key Agreement Key anchor slot on a Device.
+The Replacement_Status_Supplier_KAK field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Supplier Key Agreement Key Trust Anchor Cell on a Device.

-The Replacement_Status_Supplier_KAKPP field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Supplier prepayment Key Agreement Key anchor slot on a Device.
+The Replacement_Status_Supplier_KAKPP field contains a value which is one of the permitted response code values for Service Request 6.15.1, as set out in the first column of Table 7 in section 4.1A.3.3 of the Message Mapping Catalogue, in relation to the replacement of information from the affected Certificate in the Supplier prepayment Key Agreement Key Trust Anchor Cell on a Device.